jepiqueau/jepiqueau.github.io/_posts/2023-11-28-Quasar-SQLite-CRUD-App.md

 # Quasar SQLite Database CRUD App Example Tutorial using @capacitor-community/sqlite
 ---

-*last updated on November 28, 2023 by Quéau Jean Pierre*
+*last updated on December 1, 2023 by Quéau Jean Pierre*

 In that tutorial we will learned how to create a Quasar basic CRUD application and implement the @capacitor-community/sqlite plugin to store the data in a SQLite database.